-This SPD describes how the Plan provides you or your beneficiary with a benefit.
+This Summary Plan Description describes how the Plan provides you or your beneficiary with a benefit.
 It is important that you understand the conditions under which the benefit could be less than expected or not paid at all.

 - If you leave the Company before you have satisfied certain service requirements, you will forfeit your accrued pension benefit.
-See Vesting. - If you are unable to care for your own affairs, any pension payments due can be paid to someone who is authorized to conduct your affairs.
-This may be a relative or a court-appointed guardian. - You could lose your benefit if it is payable after you terminate employment and the Plan is unable to locate you at your last known address.
-Therefore, it is very important that you notify the Plan, acting through the Citi Pension Center, of any change in your mailing address.
+See Vesting; - If you are unable to care for your own affairs, any pension payments due can be paid to someone who is authorized to conduct your affairs.
+This may be a relative or a court-appointed guardian.

+- You could lose your benefit if it is payable after you terminate employment and the Plan is unable to locate you at your last known address.
+Therefore, it is very important that you notify the Plan, acting through the Citi Benefits Center, of any change in your mailing address.
 The responsibility for keeping it updated rests with you. - The Company makes every effort to ensure that pension calculations, payments, etc., are correct.
-However, if any errors are made, Citi as Plan Sponsor, and the Committee, reserve the right to correct them, including recovery of excess benefits plus interest from you or your beneficiary.
+However, if any errors are made, the Company as Plan Sponsor, and the Committee, reserve the right to correct them, including recovery of excess benefits plus interest from you or your beneficiary.
 Recovery may include adjusting and/or withholding all or part of future payments. - If the Plan is terminated, benefits payable under the Plan are limited to those that can be provided by the assets of the trust fund established in connection with the Plan and those that are guaranteed by the PBGC. - If, as a result of a divorce, you are responsible for child support, alimony, or marital property rights payments, all or a portion of your benefit could be assigned to meet these payments if a court issues a QDRO.
-For a detailed description of the procedures for a QDRO, contact the Citi Pension Center (acting for the Committee).
+For a detailed description of the procedures for a QDRO, contact the Citi Benefits Center (acting for the Committee).
 There is no charge for a copy of the procedures.
-See Qualified Domestic Relations Order. - Depending on the funded status of the Plan in any Plan Year, certain forms of payment, including a lump sum may be restricted if the funded status of the Plan falls beneath a specified threshold. - The trust fund created to provide benefits is underfunded and the benefits are not otherwise covered by insurance offered by and purchased from the PBGC, a federal agency (see Pension Benefit Guaranty Corporation).
+See Qualified Domestic Relations Orders. - Depending on the funded status of the Plan in any Plan Year, certain forms of payment including a lump sum may be restricted if the funded status of the Plan falls beneath a specified threshold. - The trust fund created to provide benefits is underfunded and the benefits are not otherwise covered by insurance offered by and purchased from the PBGC, a federal agency (see "Pension Benefit Guaranty Corporation").
 Also, under certain provisions of ERISA, the PBGC can "recapture" certain benefit payments that have been made under a plan if the Plan is terminated or becomes insolvent. - You continue to work past your normal retirement age, in which case, your benefits will not be paid until you retire. - Under annuity forms of payment that provide for a death benefit, your benefits will be reduced to permit payments to your beneficiary after your death.
-If your beneficiary predeceases you, no benefits will be payable after your death unless the form of benefit elected provides for payments should this occur or for a change in beneficiary. - Benefits paid to you before you reach normal retirement date may be reduced to account for the early payment of benefits. - Benefits may also be reduced or lost due to limitations under the Code, the imposition of income, penalty and excise taxes or a tax lien, or a judgment or settlement agreement that requires you to make payments to the Plan. - If Citi annuitizes all or a portion of your pension benefit, it will be paid directly from the annuity provider instead of the Plan.
+If your beneficiary predeceases you, no benefits will be payable after your death unless the form of benefit elected provides for payments should this occur or for a change in beneficiary. - Benefits paid to you before you reach normal retirement date may be reduced to account for the early payment of benefits. - Benefits may also be reduced or lost due to limitations under the Code, the imposition of income, penalty and excise taxes or a tax lien, or a judgment or settlement agreement that requires you to make payments to the Plan.